Bait Bum Video

 Herbie wins the heart of Detroit by collecting money and giving to the homeless.

-He has lent his vocals skills to commercial work for such clients as AT&T, The Ford Motor Company, General Motors, and the Fox Network.
-Herbie is also the voice behind the Detroit Tigers theme song "Home Again" for Comerica Park.
+A Detroit native, Russ has been a professional musician since he was a teenager.
+Now 57, his career has led him to commercial work for AT&T, The Ford Motor Company, General Motors and the Fox Network.
+He’s also the voice behind the Detroit Tigers theme song "Home Again,” a staple at Comerica Park.

 A versatile and crowd-pleasing performer, Russ is a passionate singer and saxophonist who has also made his mark as keyboardist, producer and songwriter.
 Just as impressively, he has also raised thousands of dollars for the homeless in Detroit and beyond.